JennyZhong2022/Dream-Photography/readme.md

 # DreamPhotography

 ## Introduction
 DreamPhotography is a web-based application designed for wedding photography booking and management.
-It allows clients to find and book photographers for their wedding, while providing a platform for photographers to showcase their work and manage bookings.
+It allows clients to find and message photographers for their wedding booking, while providing a platform for photographers to showcase their work.
+Photographers can upload photos to their clients' album and clients can download photos from their album.
 It is deployed to Heroku: [DreamPhotographer](https://dreamphotography-f9294ed19bab.herokuapp.com/)

 ## Features
 - Photographer and client account registration and management
 - Photographer portfolio galleries
 - Client-photographer messaging system
-- Photo upload and management
+- Photo upload and download management
-- Booking and scheduling functionalities

-## Installation

 ### Prerequisites
 - Python 3.x